OOI-RCA-APL/ceres/docs/deployment.md

 The `ceres/database/migrations/` directory is the source of truth for the database schema.
 Every schema change ships as a migration file named `<id>-<name>.sql`, or `<id>-<name>.sqlite.sql` / `<id>-<name>.postgres.sql` when the SQL differs by backend, rather than as a standalone schema definition.

-If you are using PostgreSQL, apply pending migrations to create or update the schema.
+Whether the engine migrates on its own depends on whether the database is empty, not on which backend it is.
+An empty database has every migration applied at startup, on SQLite and PostgreSQL alike.
+A database with data in it is only checked, never migrated, so an upgrade that ships a migration is a deliberate step.

 ```sh
 ceres database migrate
 ```

-This shows the pending migrations and prompts for confirmation before applying them.
-SQLite databases are created and migrated automatically.
+This lists the pending migrations and asks before applying them.

 Show every known migration alongside its applied or pending status.